mchoblet/ensemblefilters/README.md

 ## Test Data
-As I work on paleoclimate DA project the test-data is from a past-millenium climate simulation [4]
+As I work on paleoclimate DA project the test-data is from a past-millenium climate simulation.
+Of course you can also easily generate some random test data.

 * Y: Measurements (293 * 1) (Actualized synthesized observations generated with additional noise from the prior)
 * R: Measurement errors (293 * 1)